ome/omero-documentation/omero/sysadmins/UpgradeCheck.rst

 ----------

-To use the UpgradeCheck class from your own code, it is necessary to have ``omero-gateway-x.y.z.jar`` on your classpath.
+To use the UpgradeCheck class from your own code, it is necessary to have ``omero-common-x.y.z.jar`` on your classpath.
 Then,

 ::